yearn/yearn-devdocs/docs/getting-started/products/yeth/overview.md

 **Staked yETH (st-yETH)**

-Users can deposit yETH to mint st-yETH, and can burn st-yETH to receive yETH back from the staking contract.
-Stakers receive all yield and slashings from beacon chain (Ethereum proof-of-stake validators).
+Users stake their yETH to mint st-yETH, accrue yield, and later unstake st-yETH to receive yETH back according to their earnings.
+Stakers receive all yield and slashings from beacon chain (Ethereum proof-of-stake validators) and earn incentives if they participate and vote in yETH governance.

 By bundling LSDs together, st-yETH generates the best risk-adjusted yields from ETH staking.
 The protocol management can constantly readjust pool weights in order to maximize yield, while protecting users from catastrophic scenarios if one of the LSDs implodes.